MinMiguelM/connector-utility/README.md

 actions:
   my-action:    # Action name
     description: my first action    # describes the purpose of this action
-    inputs:    # Inputs of this action
+    input:    # Inputs of this action (input is a single object).
+For an array of objects, use "inputs" instead of "input".
       - name: first_name    # name of the input
         description: This is the first name of a person    # Description of the first_name input.
 Used for documentation purposes when the -d option is specified.
         type: string    # type of first_name